 You don't even have to sleep in a tent to do it.
-If you like the looks of Sindre's trip but want to stick to sleeping in hotels, then check out Nordic Visitor's 4-day Winter World in Svalbard package for all the details.
+If you like the looks of Sindre's trip but want to stick to sleeping in hotels, then check out Nordic Visitor's 4-day Svalbard Winter Tour package for all the details.

-If you have something else in mind, we have an exciting selection of travel packages to take you to Svalbard that you can book as-is or customize to fit your specific wishes.
+If you have something else in mind, contact us for an exciting and customisable selection of travel packages to take you to Svalbard.